 Membership postmarked November 2nd to January 1 - $125.00 in addition to the $167.59.

 Membership postmarked January 2nd to February 15th - $250.00 in addition to the $167.59.
 Last possible day to join is 3/1/22.

 Only 9th, 10th, and 11th grade contestants are eligible to compete in the qualifying queen contest.
 If reigning queen is competing, she will not make appearances the other queen contestants are not asked to do.

 Any Member, State, Competing Region, Parent, Sponsor, or other wishing to use the SDHSRA logos must receive written permission from the SDHSRA Executive Secretary before use is allowed.
 This covers the service marks, trademarks, or logos which the SDHSRA is the exclusive owner and has exclusive rights to the use of, either by open and notorious usage or by the registration with the proper offices.

-* Home schooled students must have completed the year’s grade course workand present year end report card, regardless if the program is an ongoing program.
+* Home schooled students must have completed the year’s grade course work and present year-end report card, regardless if the program is an ongoing program.
 Year-end must be completed.